 The frame is set, but the moment is yet to arrive

-You choose a camera position that creates a strong arrangement of the visual elements in your frame.
-The photograph is nearly there.
-But something is off: perhaps the gesture is unfinished, the light hasn’t settled, or the wind is turning your foreground into a mess.
-You can feel the photograph waiting to be complete.
+You choose a position that creates a strong arrangement of visual elements.
+The photograph is nearly there — but something is unfinished.
+The gesture hasn’t resolved.
+The light hasn’t settled.
+The wind is turning your foreground into chaos.

 So you wait.

-What we’re talking about here isn’t always about split second timing.
-Cartier-Bresson’s “decisive moment” sometimes takes time to arrive and may last for a minute or more.
-This is more about understanding, and anticipating, what needs to happen to complete an image.
+This isn’t always about split-second timing.
+Cartier-Bresson’s “decisive moment” sometimes takes time to arrive — and may last longer than a heartbeat.
+What matters is understanding what needs to happen to complete the image, and recognizing when it does.

-Here’s the part that turns the David Hurn quote from clever to practical: Where and When aren’t separate.
+Here’s the part that turns the David Hurn quote from clever to practical: Where and When are not independent decisions.

-When you change position, you may change what moment matters.
-When you wait, you may discover new positions you couldn’t see while rushing.
-Often, the best photographs come from a simple attitude change in the field:
+Changing position may change which moment matters.
+Waiting may reveal positions you couldn’t see while rushing.
+Often, the strongest photographs emerge from a simple shift in approach:

 - Find the position with the strongest arrangement of visual elements.

-- Be prepared to change positions as the scene develops
+- If not, wait —and be open to changing position as the scene develops

 Position sets the stage.
 Timing delivers the line.